rovertm/eVTOL-Aircraft-Data-Extraction/README.md

 # evtol_scraper
-Webscraping tools for extracting eVTOL aircraft OEM data from two websites.
+Webscraping tools for extracting aircraft OEM data from two websites.

 ## Table of Contents